 A Term Deposit Account Is Not The Only Investment That Compounds

 Ever missed a rent review and were not too concerned because the impact seemed fairly insignificant?
 Just like a term deposit account, rent reviews compound each year.
 The effect of one missed review can accumulate to be a staggering sum over the period of the lease.

-The graph below demonstrates the impact a single missed rent review has on a five year lease compared with no missed review.
+The numbers below demonstrate the impact a single missed rent review has on a five-year lease compared with no missed review.